soohyuncho/soohyuncho.github.io/_projects/3_project.md

 ---

-We observe the growing demand for sustainable investment in the world.
-The recent boom in Environmental, Social, and Governance, the so-called ESG investing has increasingly highlighted the importance of private regulations in diffusion norms of social responsibility.
-Importantly, corporate social responsibility (CSR) and ESG investing is known to have an impact on supply chains.
-Because Supplier and customer firms are not only business partners, but also politically connected such that supply chain relationships affect customer firms’ lobbying activities in the U.S.
+There is a growing global demand for sustainable investment, reflected in the recent boom in Environmental, Social, and Governance (ESG) investing.
+This trend has underscored the significance of private regulations in spreading social responsibility norms.
+Notably, Corporate Social Responsibility (CSR) and ESG investing are known to impact supply chains, as supplier and customer firms are not just business partners but also politically connected.
+These supply chain relationships can influence customer firms’ lobbying activities in the U.S.

 **Working Papers:**